Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Experiments

 \subsubsection{Networks}

-As mentioned above, we use HRNet-18~\cite{wang2020deep} as the encoder of the robust teacher.
-For the ablation study, we use ResNet-18~\cite{he2016deep} as the encoder of the teacher, as ManyDepth~\cite{watson2021temporal} in the case without the robust teacher.
-We use ResNet-18~\cite{he2016deep} as the multi-frame depth encoder except for the multi-scale feature fusion block.
-Depth bins $D$ is set as $96$.
-We use the decoder with skips as Monodepth2~\cite{godard2019digging} and output four scales depth for the depth network with ResNet-18~\cite{he2016deep} as the encoder.
-Nevertheless, in order to save memory and improve the training speed, we only output single-scale depth when using HRNet-18~\cite{wang2020deep} as the encoder.
-The pose network is the same as ManyDepth~\cite{watson2021temporal}.
+As mentioned above, we use HRNet-18~\cite{wang2020deep} as the encoder of the consistent teacher.
+For the ablation study, we use ResNet-18~\cite{he2016deep} as the encoder of the teacher as ManyDepth~\cite{watson2021temporal} in the case without the consistent teacher.
+We use ResNet-18~\cite{he2016deep} as the backbone of the multi-frame depth encoder.
+We use the depth decoder as Monodepth2~\cite{godard2019digging} and output four scales depth for the depth network with ResNet-18~\cite{he2016deep} as the encoder.
+Nevertheless, we only output single-scale depth for training efficiency, when using HRNet-18~\cite{wang2020deep} as the depth encoder.
+The pose network is the same as Monodepth2~\cite{godard2019digging}.